On-site School Programs:

 Students will tour the gardens and grounds to engage in an interactive study of plants, insects and animals.
 They will learn the parts and needs of plants and about the benefits of plants in nature.
 Lifecycles of butterflies, frogs and plants found at Oatlands will also be explored.
 The student will investigate and understand how plants and animals, including humans, in an ecosystem interact with one another.
-A lifecycle craft is included in the program.
 (Science 3.1 a, b, d, g, j; 3.8 a, b; 4.1 a, e, h; 4.4 a-d; 4.5 a, b, d, f; 4.9 b; 5.1 d, i)

 Station Programs (2-4 hours)

 Oatlands is pleased to offer special station programs for large groups (whole schools or grade levels).
 Students travel from station to station learning about the lives of the Carter family; the enslaved African community that lived and worked at Oatlands; life long ago for children through chores, games and toys; and mapping by creating a map to take home of Oatlands including a compass rose, symbols and legend.

 Strawberries (1 ½ hours)